U.S. Supplement/Issue 111/Text

 The entire Bahá’í World looks to the American Bahá’í Community.
 Shoghi Effendi has told us this over and over again:

-This challenge, so severe and insistent, and yet so glorious, faces no doubt primarily the individual believer on whom, in the last resort, depends the fate of the entire community . . .
+This challenge, so severe and insistent, and yet so glorious, faces no doubt primarily the individual believer on whom, in the last resort, depends the fate of the entire community. . .

-The unseen legions, standing rank upon rank, and eager to pour forth from the Kingdom on high the full measure of their celestial strength . . . are powerless unless and until each potential crusader decides for himself, and perseveres in his determination, to rush into the arena of service ready to sarifice his all for the Cause he is called upon to champion.
+"Without his support, at once whole-hearted, continuous and generous, every measure adopted, and every plan formulated . . . is foredoomed to failure.
+The World Center of the Faith itself is paralyzed if such a support on the part of the rank and file of the community is denied it . . .
+The unseen legions, standing rank upon rank, and eager to pour forth from the Kingdom on high the full measure of their celestial strength. . . are powerless unless and until each potential crusader decides for himself, and perseveres in his determination, to rush into the arena of service ready to sarifice his all for the Cause he is called upon to champion.

 pp. 130-131, Citadel of Faith